bimarakajati/MyAnimeList-Scraper/readme.md

 # MyAnimeList Scraper
-This is a Scrapy project that is designed to scrape the top anime from MyAnimeList (https://myanimelist.net/topanime.php).
+This is a Scrapy project that is designed to scrape the top anime from [MyAnimeList](https://myanimelist.net/topanime.php).
 The scraper extracts anime titles, scores, episode count, aired dates, and user counts.

 ## ✨ Prerequisites
 - Python 3.x